spoo-rthi/Hackerrank-python-solutions/README.md

-## This repo contains solutions for Hackerrank python solutions
+## This repo contains solutions for Hackerrank python problems